peteroupc/peteroupc.github.io/morealg.md

 <a id=Pushdown_automata></a>
 ### Pushdown automata

+Define&mdash;

+- a _full-domain pushdown automaton_ as a pushdown automaton that, given the flips of a coin with probability of heads _&lambda;_, terminates with probability 1 for every _&lambda;_ in the open interval (0, 1).
-**Proposition 0:** _Let A be the class of algebraic functions that map the open interval (0, 1) to (0, 1) and can be simulated by a pushdown automaton that terminates with probability 1.
-Then:_
+- _A_ as the class of algebraic functions that map the open interval (0, 1) to (0, 1) and can be simulated by a full-domain pushdown automaton.

-- _All rational functions with rational coefficients that map (0, 1) to (0, 1) are in A._
-- _The square-root function sqrt(&lambda;) is in A._
-- _If functions f and g are in A, then so are their product and composition._

 **Proposition 1:** _If f(&lambda;) and g(&lambda;) are functions in the class A, then so is their product, namely f(&lambda;)\*g(&lambda;)._

-_Proof:_ Let _F_ be the pushdown automaton for _f_, let _G_ be that for _g_, and assume that both machines' stacks start with the symbol EMPTY.
+_Proof:_ Let _F_ be a full-domain pushdown automaton for _f_, let _G_ be that for _g_, and assume without loss of generality that both machines' stacks start with the symbol EMPTY.
 First, rename each state of _G_ as necessary so that the sets of states of _F_ and of _G_ are disjoint.
 Then, for each rule in _F_ of the form&mdash;

 (_state_, _flip_, EMPTY) &rarr; (_state2_, {}),